 It’s the competition for crypto that’s at the root of the huge consumption in electricity.
 As more people get into buying this kind of currency, demand goes up, and the miners with the fastest, most powerful (a.k.a. energy-consuming) computers mine coins the most effectively.
-When crypto was invented in 2009, you could mine a crypto coin on your PC.
-Now there are mining facilities the size of airplane hangars filled with supercomputers mining crypto.
-DIY mining is pretty much a thing of the past.
+When Bitcoin, the first cryptocurrency, was first invented in 2009, you could mine a Bitcoin on your PC.
+Now there are mining facilities the size of airplane hangars filled with supercomputers and high-powered GPUs (Graphic Processing Units) mining crypto 24/7.

 What is a crypto wallet?

 A crypto wallet is a software program or service that stores your cryptocurrency keys and lets you access your coins.
 Sometimes crypto wallets are hot.
 Sometimes they’re cold.
 No, this is not some kind of riddle.
 It’s just a description of the two kinds of cryptocurrency wallets where coins can be stored.